-The Board of Directors met seven times during 2018.
+The Board met six times during 2020.
 Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served held during the portion of the last fiscal year for which he or she was a director or committee member.